shannon95ng/v4/content/featured/Barstool Store/index.md

 showInProjects: true
 ---

-A redesign of the Barstool Sports store for fans to purchase their favorite merchandises.
+A redesign of the Barstool Sports store for fans to purchase merchandise from their favorite brands.
+From browsing to checkout, users are able to navigate the website seamlessly.